subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

+- LLMs as a Mathematical Model for Human Cognition

 How can we tell an ANN what kind of image to generate?
 This is usually done by describing the image in words, but understanding how this is done requires us to understand LLMs, which is done in the next Section.
 In our brains images are generated in the following ways: